cudmore/pie/readme-web.md

 **Start Recording**.
 Will start a video recording following 'Repeat Forever', 'Number of Repeats' and 'Repeat Duration'.
 These parameters can be set and saved in the 'Configure' section.

 **Streaming**.
 Will start streaming the camera to the web page.
 If the stream fails to start the first time, try turning it off and then on again.
+If it still does not work, refresh the page in the browser.

 **Arm**.
-When checked, the PiE server will wait for an input trigger (Input Pins - triggerIn - GPIO 24).
+When checked, the PiE server will wait for an input trigger (Input Pins - triggerIn).
 Turning 'Arm' on will force 'Repeat Forever' off and 'Number of Repeats' to 1.
 Arming is only available when 'Config - Allow Arming' is on.
-When 'Arm' is on and an input trigger is received, a pre-trigger video recording will be saved following 'Configure - Pre Trigger Buffer (sec)'.
+When 'Arm' is on and an input trigger is received, a pre-trigger video recording will be saved.
+The duration of the pre-trigger video is set in 'Configure - Pre Trigger Buffer (sec)'.

 **Last Action**.
 Is updated with the last action the PiE server took.
 This is normally updated in response to clicking interface buttons.